|Oatmeal cookies, filled with chocolate chips, and a glass of milk, is a delicious way to usher in cooler temperatures.|

 Bake one tray at a time in the center of the oven at 350 degrees F, for between 10 to 12 minutes, or just until the edges of the cookies are beginning to turn a light brown.
 While the cookies will look underdone, they aren't!
 Start checking your cookies right at 10 minutes, especially if you don't use an oven thermometer, which I highly recommend with baking.
 I never bake anything without using mine!
 Let them rest on the cookie sheet for about 2 to 3 minutes.
 Use a spatula to transfer the cookies to a wire rack to cool completely.

 Once cooled, store in an airtight container.
-Don't you love these lock and lock containers?
+Don't you love these Lock & Lock containers?
 I adore them!
-I don't actually own any of my own yet, but my mother in law is constantly sending things home with The Cajun in them, and I have
+My mother in law was constantly sending things home with The Cajun in them, and I

 By the way, these cookies are just marvelous when half dipped in melted chocolate.
 You must try it - just use your favorite melting chocolate.
 I used some I had leftover from those peanut butter balls.

 This second batch shown above was made using chilled dough and Quaker old fashioned oats, which produces a fatter, smaller cookie.
 Yes, I have actually made two batches of these before getting them posted for you.
 Whaddaboutit, huh?! :)

 Recipe: Oatmeal Chocolate Chip Cookies©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 12 min per batch | Yield: About 4 dozen